Happy Spring from Friendship Gardens!

 Native American Heritage Day Noon-4pm: Demonstrations, exhibits, crafts, open fire cooking.
 Come celebrate Native Peoples of the region

 “Music Under the Stars” Concert – Karissa Wilson 5:00-9pm

-Lyric Opera in the Gardens 4-6pm: Join us for another wonderful performance from the upcoming Chicago Lyric Opera Season!
-Tickets on Sale online or at Door.
+Opera in the Gardens 4-6pm: Join us for another wonderful performance in the Gardens!
+Tickets on sale online or at door.